KatarzynaConnell/Iris-Project-2019/README.md

 ### 2. Dataset Summary

 2.1 The data set contains 150 observations of iris flowers (sample of first and last 10 lines is shown below).
 There are four columns of measurements of the flowers in centimeters.
+The sepal is larger, lower petal and the petal is the upper petal.
 The fifth column is the species of the flower observed.

 <img width="393" alt="Data_sample" src="https://user-images.githubusercontent.com/47403763/56863832-4fc6c580-69b3-11e9-8400-87ac44bcd959.PNG">